doruche/fib/README.md

       - Performance is divided by the single thread, which can lead to bottlenecks in CPU-bound tasks.
     - For I/O bound tasks, we can use non-blocking I/O to avoid blocking the fiber (epoll() in Linux, kqueue() in BSD, IOCP in Windows, etc.) to achieve better performance.
 However for CPU-bound tasks, we can not get true parallelism, and this is a most common problem with M:1 concurrency model.
 ## Maybe The Biggest Pity...
-__TLDR; We lose the assistance from Rust's type system and compile-time checks__ when using fibers, as the _Fearless Concurrency_ model is based on `Send`/`Sync` traits, which is to deal with OS threads, while fibers are user-level threads. <br/>
+__TLDR; We lose the assistance from Rust's type system and compile-time checks__ when using fibers, as the _Fearless Concurrency_ declaration is based on `Send`/`Sync` traits, which works with OS threads, while fibers are user-level threads. <br/>
 So we come to an awkward situation: users of fibers have to manually ensure that the code is safe to run in a fiber, which can lead to runtime errors if not done correctly.<br/> Example:
 ```rust
 use std::cell::RefCell;